vegaprotocol/documentation/docs/api/websocket.md

 }
 ```

-The last batch of snapshot data will have `lastPage` set to `true` after which the stream will switch to sending updates to the orderbook
+The last batch of snapshot data will have `lastPage` set to `true` after which the stream will switch to sending updates of the order book:

 ```json